SaveTheWorld - Cybertalents ArabRegionals 2020

 To encrypt the IDs:

-• get the username admin and reverse It nimda and use it as the key to encrypt all the IDs
+and use it as the key to encrypt all the IDs - find each character position in a saved text let’s call it

 To Decrypt the KEYS: